Sarah Josephson: International competition highlights

-She won silver medals in the solo, duet, and team events at the 1986 World Championships in Madrid.
+Sarah competing both alone and with her sister, had a record of achievement in international synchronized swimming competition.
+Sarah won silver medals in the solo, duet, and team events at the 1986 World Championships in Madrid.
 At the 1991 World Championships in Perth she won gold medals in the duet and team events.

 Josephson also competed at the 1987 Pan American Game in Indianapolis, winning gold medals in duet and team events.